ntustison/Histograms/Text/stitched.md

 inhomogeneity mitigation preprocessing, we became concerned by the susceptibility of the histogram structure to such variations and the potential effects on current clinical measures of interest derived from these algorithms (e.g., ventilation defect percentage).
-Specifically, we developed the ability to simulate such MR nonlinear intensity variation by warping the intensity histogram and propagating the intensity changes to the original image.
-Details as to the availability and code functionality is provided below in the Methods section.
-Suffice it to say, we noticed that histogram-based intensity perturbations can produce virtually little, if any, changes in the features of the image despite a relatively significant change in the histogram structure.
+Specifically, we noticed that histogram-based intensity perturbations can produce virtually little, if any, changes in the features of the image despite a relatively significant change in the histogram structure.
 Such effects imply that MR artefacts could profoundly impact histogram-based